Point configurations that are asymmetric yet balanced: Counterexamples from strongly regular graphs

 There are at most two orbits under the symmetry group of $\mathcal{C}'_7$, one containing $12$, $34$, $56$, and $78$ and the other containing the remaining points.
 We wish to show that these sets do not in fact form a single orbit.
 To separate the two orbits, we will count the number of regular tetrahedra each point is contained in.
 (We drop the word ``regular'' below.)
 The answer will be seven for the four distinguished points and eleven for the other points, so they cannot lie in the same orbit.

 Before beginning, we need a criterion for when the inner product between two points in $\mathcal{C}'_7$ is $-1/3$.
-If both points are distinguished or both are non-distinguished, then that occurs exactly when their label pairs are disjoint.
+If both points are distinguished or both are nondistinguished, then that occurs exactly when their label pairs are disjoint.
 If one point is distinguished and the other is not, then it occurs exactly when their label pairs intersect.

-Now it is straightforward to count the tetrahedra containing a distinguished point, without loss of generality $12$.
+Now it is straightforward to count the tetrahedra containing a distinguished point; without loss of generality, call the point $12$.
 There is one tetrahedron of distinguished points, namely $\{12,34,56,78\}$.
-If we include a second distinguished point, say $34$, then there are two ways to complete the tetrahedron using two non-distinguished points, namely $\{12,34,13,24\}$ and $\{12,34,14,23\}$ (the two additional pairs must be disjoint and each intersect both $12$ and $34$).
+If we include a second distinguished point, say $34$, then there are two ways to complete the tetrahedron using two nondistinguished points, namely $\{12,34,13,24\}$ and $\{12,34,14,23\}$ (the two additional pairs must be disjoint and each intersect both $12$ and $34$).
 Because there are three choices for the second distinguished point, this yields six tetrahedra.
-Finally, it is impossible to form a tetrahedron using $12$ and three non-distinguished points (one cannot choose three disjoint pairs that each intersect $12$).
+Finally, it is impossible to form a tetrahedron using point $12$ and three nondistinguished points (one cannot choose three disjoint pairs that each intersect $12$).
 Thus, $12$ is contained in seven tetrahedra.